Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Annotating a New Test Set to Measure Generalization

-Using the BRAT annotation interface \citep{brat}, we labeled CoNLL++, while simultaneously re-annotating the original CoNLL-2003 test set to ensure that CoNLL++ follows the original annotation guidelines and style.
-Both datasets were divided into individual articles for annotation, and distributed between two authors, where the first author annotated 96.1\% of the files and the second annotated 50.0\%.
-The first author's annotation is used as the gold standard, and articles only annotated by the second author were reviewed and then used as the gold standard.
+{\bf Annotation:} We manually labeled this new dataset, which we refer to as CoNLL++, using the BRAT annotation interface \citep{stenetorp-etal-2012-brat}.
+Articles were distributed between two authors, where one author annotated 96.1\% of the articles and the other annotated 50.0\%.
+The first author's annotation is used as the gold standard.\footnote[3]{Articles only annotated by the second author were reviewed and then used as the gold standard.} During the annotation process, articles from the CoNLL-2003 test set were interleaved with new articles from 2020, in order to measure how closely the annotators follow the style of the original dataset.

-Our CoNLL-2003 re-annotation achieved a 95.46 F\textsubscript{1} score compared to the original annotation, whereas the current SOTA for automated NER taggers is 94.60 \citep{wang2021automated}.
-This suggests we followed the CoNLL-2003 annotation style closely.
-The second author's annotation, when compared to the first author's, received a 96.23 F\textsubscript{1} score, and token-level Cohen's Kappa between the two authors is 97.42.
-Both metrics suggest a high agreement between the two authors' annotations.
+{\bf Inter-Rater Agreement:} We find that the CoNLL++ annotations closely follow the style of the original dataset.
+When considering labels in the CoNLL-2003 test set as gold, our manual re-annotation achieves a 95.46 F\textsubscript{1} score.\footnote[4]{For reference, the current state of the art for automated NER taggers is 94.60 \citep{wang-etal-2021-automated}.} The second author's annotation, when considering the first author's as gold, receives a 96.23 F\textsubscript{1} score on overlapping articles.
+The token-level Cohen's Kappa between the two authors is 97.42, which can be considered almost perfect agreement \citep{artstein-poesio-2008-survey}.
 Table~\ref{tab:stat} summarizes the statistics of the two datasets.